ikcore/IK.Rs.Conman/readme.md

     // I like to use num_cpus to get the number of logical cores available
     // let mut cman = conman::Conman::new(num_cpus::get());

+    // new instance
     let mut cman = conman::Conman::new(8);

     for i in 0..100 {
         let item = Box::new(MyItem { id: i });

+        // add an item
         cman.add_item(item);

+        // add item at front of queue
+        cman.add_item_priority(item);
     }
     std::thread::sleep(Duration::from_millis(80));
     let remaining = cman.stop();